Introduction¶

 The solid lines in Figure represent the Management interfaces, the dotted black lines represent the Control interface and the dotted red lines represent the Data interface.

-Amazon Web Services (AWS) IoT Core
+Amazon Web Services (AWS) IoT Core¶

-This feature enables fixed reader to connect with AWS IoT Core service and provides interface to manage, control and stream events from fixed Readers.
+service and provides interface to manage, control and stream events from fixed Readers.

-For information on how to setup reader to connect with AWS IoT Core, follow the instructions at Connect To AWS.
+For information on how to setup reader to connect with AWS IoT Core

-Microsoft Azure IoT Hub
+Microsoft Azure IoT Hub¶

-This feature enables fixed reader to connect with Azure IoT Hub service and provides interface to manage, control and stream events from fixed Readers.
+service and provides interface to manage, control and stream events from fixed Readers.

-For information on how to setup reader to connect with Azure IoT Hub, follow the instructions at Connect To Azure.
+For information on how to setup reader to connect with Azure IoT Hub

-Local Deployment
+Local Deployment¶

 In a local deployment, the reader is setup to have all the interfaces (Management, Control and Data) exposed locally so that the reader does not have to be connected to the Internet.
-When setup locally, IoT Connector can send data to either a HTTP/HTTPS server or a MQTT data broker.
-The Management and Control interfaces can be configured to Local REST or to connect to a MQTT broker.
+When setup locally, IoT Connector

-Local Deployment with MQTT
+Local Deployment with MQTT¶

 When setup this way the Control, Management and Data interfaces are connected to a MQTT broker.